 • www.ditcheatchurch.co.uk, this site publishes our meetings and activities as they are organised.
 The Wildlife Group has its own tag

 • Watch out for notices on the parish notice boards

-Photo Competition: Can you identify Clare Hogg’s photo of this coal-like fungus on an Ash tree?
-Answers by email or phone to Bridget before the 10th of January.
-Time to consider this difficult one over the Christmas period!
+Can you identify Graeme’s bird photo with its gender?
+Answers by email or phone to Bridget before the 10th of March.

 - Wildlife Group Archive

 Litter is a danger to wildlife and unsightly, so anything that reduces it is a good thing.

 You may have heard of the “new” Swedish craze to hit our shores, Plogging.
 I don’t know how the name arose.
 We have various names for similar activities Trash runs and Pick n’ run sounds fun and useful.
 We go on a Pick n’ walk up our lane every year and I know Roger Yeoman has for many years organised the Village litter pick in Ditcheat.
 Whether you do this competitively, communally or off your own initiative, the best time is before the end of March, because the litter is visible.
 I wish people would stop dropping litter, but as they do, an alternative would be that everyone takes responsibility for keeping the area outside their homes litter free.

 Photo Competition winner: